wrathematics/dequer/README.md

 All of these unnecessary memory operations are very expensive.
-Using a deque (or as noted above, preallocating the list, if at all possible possible) will have much better performance.
+Using a deque (or as noted above, preallocating the list, if at all possible) will have much better performance.